 The new formulation, known as Herceptin Hylecta, is injected under the skin using a hypodermic needle.
 The process only takes a few minutes.

-Atezolizumab is approved for people with unresectable locally advanced or metastatic triple-negative breast cancer (TNBC) whose tumors express a protein called PD-L1.
+Atezolizumab is approved for people with locally advanced or metastatic triple-negative breast cancer (TNBC) that can’t be surgically removed, whose tumors express a protein called PD-L1.

-A biosimilar is like a generic drug — a copy of a prescription that’s been on the market for a while and has an expired patent.
+A biosimilar is similar to a generic drug: a copy of a prescription that’s been on the market for a while and has an expired patent.

 Biosimilar drugs cost less than their branded counterparts.
 Here are some of the recently approved biosimilars to Herceptin for breast cancer:

 - Ontruzant (trastuzumab-dttb)

 - Herzuma (trastuzumab-pkrb)

 A study called BRACELET-2 is determining whether pelareorep, an immuno-oncolytic virus (IOV) drug that destroys cancer cells, is more effective in combination with the chemotherapy drugs paclitaxel and avelumab for treating local or metastasized HER2-negative breast cancer.